akeyess/Eth_Mining_Research_Report/README.md

 ## Abstract

 ### Study comparing average revenue rate of Ethereum mining compared to revenue of my personal Ethereum miner in US Dollars (USD) relative to megahash. ***Average weekly Ethereum mining revenue rate in USD per megahash, weekly personal Ethereum revenue, and the price of Ethereum*** was collected over 15 weeks to calculate average Ethereum mining revenue and personal mining revenue into USD per week.
-Results depict higher revenue in the average  rate of Etheruem mining in comparison to that of my personal miner relative to megahash.
+Results depict higher revenue in the average  rate of Ethereum mining in comparison to that of my personal miner relative to megahash.

 ## Introduction